SolaceSamples/solace-samples-semp/docs/_tutorials/curl.md

 ## Fully updating an object using PUT

 The HTTP PUT method is used to update an object to match the attributes specified.
 All attributes not specified are reset to default values.
-Again, the URI for the `tutorialUser` client username is the same URI as used in the GET and PATCH.
+Again, the URI for the `tutorialUser` Client Username is the same URI as used in the GET and PATCH.
 For the purposes of an example, let’s reset the `tutorialUser` so that it is enabled and all other attributes are defaulted.
 The following `curl` would do this:

 ```
 curl -X PUT  -u user:password solacevmr:8080/SEMP/v2/config/msgVpns/default/clientUsernames/tutorialUser \